ItsMotive/Local-REST-API/README.md

 # Local REST API
-  - This is a repository to recall setting up a local REST API with Express and Postgres.
+  - This is a repository to recall setting up a local REST API with NodeJS, Express, and Postgres.